LIS501/syllabi/Asgt3.md

 to learn how to use (or expand your skills) LibGuide software, while assembling a set of core resources that allow you to pursue a 501 topic of interest to you.

-Presentations will occur during the last session of class, March 12 in Room 242.
+Presentations will occur during the week of October 27.

 The instructor must approve your topic.
-Please post it on the forum here by February 5th This is your first opportunity to discuss your initial thoughts about your topic with the instructor and your classmates.
+Please post it on the forum here by September 22 This is your first opportunity to discuss your initial thoughts about your topic with the instructor and your classmates.
 There will be at least one other opportunity during the term for us to check in about this project.
-Presentations will be March 12.
+Presentations will be the week of October 27.

 Example topics: